Best Dog Harnesses of 2026

 Home → Gear Reviews → Dog Gear

-A well-fitting dog harness is an invaluable tool in a pet owner’s toolbox.
-The best dog harnesses can keep your dog safer than a leash attached to a collar, and they’re better for your dog’s body long-term than simply using a collar.
-Harnesses are the best tool for walking, running, biking, skiing, and snowshoeing with your pup, though different dog harnesses are better for different activities.
+A well-fitting dog harness is an invaluable tool in a pet owner's toolbox.
+The best dog harnesses are safer for your dog's body long-term than using a collar, and they're the right tool for walking, running, biking, skiing, and snowshoeing with your pup.
+For dogs that pull, a harness distributes pulling force more evenly across your dog's body rather than directly on their neck and trachea.

-“Well-fitting” is the key word when shopping for a harness.
-A poorly fitted harness (or a harness with a non-ideal design) can restrict your dog’s range of motion, cause rubbing and chafing, make your dog alter their normal gait pattern, and can even cause orthopedic damage later on.
-A well-fitted harness is one that allows your dog full range of motion in their shoulders, doesn’t ride up into their armpits, stays stable while connected to a leash, and has enough padding to be comfortable for long-term wear.
+"Well-fitting" is the key phrase when shopping for a harness.
+A poorly fitted harness can restrict your dog's range of motion, cause rubbing and chafing, alter their normal gait, and cause orthopedic damage over time.
+A well-fitted harness allows a full range of motion in the shoulders, doesn't ride up into the armpits, stays stable when connected to a leash, and has enough padding to be comfortable for long-term wear.
+Harnesses can be difficult to fit perfectly since every dog is built a little differently, so knowing your dog's measurements and choosing a harness with a good return policy is important.

 We create reader-supported, mission-driven objective gear reviews that are independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.